uwhackweek/hackweeks-as-a-service/_sources/services.md

 **<span style='color:white'>Education Consultant</span>**
 ^^^^^^^^^^^^^^^

-Education Consultants are well versed in methods of adult learning and the teaching of data science tools in an interactive setting.
+Education Consultants are well versed in pedagogy and the teaching of data science tools in an interactive setting.
 The Education Consultant helps to train others on the Education team in designing and delivering content.

 ---
 :column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-2
 :card: + my-2
 :header: + bg-both

-**Education Architect**
+**Tutorial Leads**
 ^^^^^^^^^^^^^^

-Education Architects work with their respective communities to assess learning needs.
-They then design content (tutorials, online modules) for teaching to these needs.
+Tutorial Leads work with their respective communities to assess learning needs.
+They then design content (tutorials, online modules) and deliver tutorials during the hackweek.

----
-:column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-2
-:card: + my-2
-:header: + bg-client

-**Tutorial Teacher**
-^^^^^^^^^^^^^^

-Tutorial Teachers are the people who deliver the content designed by the Education Architects.
-They design interactive learning tools to ensure particpants stay engaged, and they employ best practices in delivering data science education.

 ---
 :column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-2